-Engage men as non-violent, caring fathers, and see community-wide benefits in health outcomes, gender equality, and quality of life.
+Campaign and engage, bring men in as non-violent, caring fathers and partners, you will see community-wide benefits in health outcomes, gender equality, and quality of life.
 Put fatherhood on the agenda in your community.

+We need you!
 We research and report on fatherhood across Africa.
-If you are working on fatherhood in any way, e.g parenting, support groups, work with fathers, research, policy and advocacy let us know!
-Contact us!
+If you are working on parenting and fatherhood in any way, e.g parenting, support groups, work with fathers, research, policy and advocacy let us know!
+Join us!

 They are less prone to depression.
 They have better social skills.
 And they are more likely to become good parents themselves.
 Responsible fathering means establishing paternity, being present in the child’s life (even if divorced or unmarried), sharing economic support, and being personally involved in the child’s life in collaboration with the mother.

 The website contains practical information for fathers at various stages of fatherhood, as well as information related to policy, research, and social frameworks that focus on or relate to the importance of fathers.
 It intends to identify gaps in knowledge and provides links to studies and papers that have been done on fathers in Africa.